webino/WebinoDev/README.md

 Open terminal and go to your application directory

+1. Use this module only in your development environment
-1. Run `php composer.phar require webino/webino-dev:dev-develop`
+- Run `php composer.phar require webino/webino-dev:dev-develop`
 - Add `WebinoDev` to the enabled modules list

   *NOTE: Considering a zf2-skeleton or very similar application.*